 Increase relatedness by promoting safe connections between employees and among teams.
 You can do this by encouraging positive interactions through team-building activities.
-One such way is to explore channels that can increase interaction and engagement, such as gamification and social learning.
+Explore channels that can increase interaction and engagement, such as gamification and social learning.

-Providing a proper onboarding programme for new employees can also increase their sense of belonging to the organisation.
-An effective onboarding strategy is one where employees can get to know different teams and familiarize themselves organisational norms and culture.
+Providing a proper onboarding programme for new employees can also increase their sense of belonging to your organisation.
+An effective onboarding strategy is one where employees can get to know different teams and familiarize themselves with your organisational culture straight away.

 With the evolving demands of the modern day workplace, remote working has emerged as one of the key challenges facing managers today.
-With the absence of the face-to-face contact necessary to promote strong social bonds, team-building strategies need to be more hard-working than ever to keep remote teams together.
+With the absence of the face-to-face contact necessary to promote strong social bonds, team-building strategies can help to keep remote teams together.

 Adding cultural diversity to your teams is an essential pillar of business success.
 But in the wrong environment, it can be a hotbed for misunderstandings and biases in your global (or virtual) workplace.

-To minimize threats, you can encourage interactions where your teams can share personal aspects of themselves.
+To minimize threats, you should encourage interactions where your teams can share their interests.
 Do not hesitate to organize non-work meetings where team members can simply hangout and get to know each other.
-For culturally diverse teams, organizing induction seminars to address diversity can be a good way to increase cultural awareness and collaboration.

 Meeting expectations or following up on the promises you’ve made to your employees increases their sense of fairness.
-Similarly, providing compensation that matches their capabilities also helps to fuel a sense of fairness.
+Similarly, you should seek to provide compensation that matches their capabilities and competency.

 Don’t hesitate to acknowledge and reward employees for meeting certain goals or targets.
 This helps employees to feel validated for their efforts, increasing their sense of fairness.
-Moreover, practicing diversity and inclusion within today’s workplace is a must, as all employees deserve to be treated fairly as individuals.
+In addition, practicing diversity and inclusion within today’s workplace is a must, as all employees deserve to be treated fairly as individuals.

 Establish clear ground rules and the desired values you want your team to follow.
 By doing so, team members understand what is expected of them and have clear guidance on correct conduct.